Sleep apnoea and snoring

 1. Diaphragmatic (Belly) Breathing

-Many people are “chest breathers” which is shallow, less efficient and stimulates the nervous system.
+Many people breathe with the top of their chest leading to a shallow, less efficient breathing pattern which overstimulates the nervous system.
 Diaphragmatic breathing strengthens the primary respiratory muscle and encourages the body into a relaxed state tapping into the parasympathetic nervous system, the part that calms everything down.

 The tongue is a major culprit in airway obstruction.
 Strengthening it prevents it from falling back into the throat during sleep.